mistakia/nano-community/docs/history/overview.md

 1. Poor scalability & high fees: Each block in the blockchain can store a limited amount of data, which means the system can only process so many transactions per second, making spots in a block a commodity.
 Therefore, more use means higher fees and <a href="https://bitcoiner.live/" target="_blank">high fees</a> have made Bitcoin impractical for many use cases.

 2. High latency: Average confirmation times fluctuate between 10 and 300 minutes.
-In addition, most Bitcoin services require more than one confirmation before considering a transaction fully-settled,often requiring six confirmations which adds another 60 minutes.
+In addition, most Bitcoin services require more than one confirmation before considering a transaction fully-settled, often requiring six confirmations which adds another 60 minutes.

 3. Power inefficient: The Bitcoin network's power consumption grows with its value.
 An increase in value will be followed by an increase in power consumption.
 As of April 2021, it has reached an <a href="https://digiconomist.net/bitcoin-energy-consumption/" target="_blank">estimated 107.97TWh per year, using an average of 1111 kWh per transaction</a>.
 On a yearly basis, the bitcoin network consumes more energy than all but 38 countries, falling in line with countries like Finland, Chile and Austria.